lkoelsch/lkoelsch.github.io/_pages/about.md

 Upcoming Talks and Events
 =====
-I will be at the Finite Geometries Conference in Irsee, Germany, in August 2022 and also at the Boolean Functions conference in Bergen, Norway, in September 2022.
-For details, see the [Talks section](https://lkoelsch.github.io/talk/).
+I will give a seminar talk on March 30th (online) at the math seminar at University College Dublin.
+I am also a Program Committe member of [BFA 2023](https://boolean.w.uib.no/bfa-2023/).
+For more details, see also the [Talks section](https://lkoelsch.github.io/talk/).